Slimmmo/Slimmmo.github.io/README.md

 ### Notes:
 - Remember to manually check number of angels after each angel purchase.
 It's not intuitive yet.
-- Moon calculations don't work because I don't have have the unlocks table for all businesses.
-Will be fixed when I make it to the moon (~30th August).

 ### To Do:
 - Implement cycle time increments instead of averages to make the saving time calculations more accurate.